Timmi-tech/weatherWeForecast/README.md

 WeatherWeForecast ☀️

 A simple weather forecasting application that uses the OpenWeatherMap API to provide real-time weather information for any city.
 This app displays the current temperature, humidity, wind speed, and weather conditions with relevant icons.
+It now also automatically detects your location and updates the background color dynamically based on the weather conditions.

 🌐 Live Demo